jorroll/reactive-forms-2-proposal/README.md

   reset(options?: IAbstractControlResetOptions }): void;

   /**
+   * This method can be overridden in classes like FormGroup to support retrieving child
+   * abstract controls.
+   */
+  get(path: string): AbstractControl | null;

+  /**
    * Returns an observable of this control's state in the form of
    * StateChange objects which can be used to make another control
    * identical to this one.
 This observable will complete upon